mjglatzmaier/lumen/README.md

 | Entity-Component System (ECS) | ⏳ Planned |
 | Scripting and game logic integration | ⏳ Planned |
 | Audio and asset management | ⏳ Planned |

-## 📌 Why Lumen?

-Lumen is a learning project.
-It provides **bare-metal control in C** and is for those who want to explore **game engine architecture from the ground up**.
-My first stab at engine programming, so Lumen is designed to be **a learning tool** and a **solid foundation** for custom projects.

 ## 🛠️ Getting Started